 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Microsoft has released an update to address vulnerabilities in Microsoft Windows and Office as part of the Microsoft Security Bulletin Summary for March 2010.
+Microsoft has released updates to address vulnerabilities in Microsoft Windows and Office as part of the Microsoft Security Bulletin Summary for July 2010.
 These vulnerabilities may allow an attacker to execute arbitrary code.

 US-CERT encourages users and administrators to review the bulletins and follow best-practice security policies to determine which updates should be applied.

-Microsoft has issued a Security Bulletin Advance Notification, indicating that its March release cycle will contain two bulletins.
-These bulletins will have a severity rating of Important and will be for Microsoft Windows and Microsoft Office.
-Release of these bulletins is scheduled for Tuesday, March 9, 2010.
+Microsoft has issued a Security Bulletin Advance Notification, indicating that its July release will contain four bulletins.
+Three bulletins will have the severity rating of critical and will be for Microsoft Windows and Office.
+The remaining bulletin will have the severity rating of important and will be for Microsoft Office.
+Release of these bulletins is scheduled for Tuesday, July 13, 2010.

 US-CERT will provide additional information as it becomes available.